 Tweet-tastic MillaObviously devoted to the franchise and well aware of her own power within it Milla Jovovich regularly tweeted to her 900,000 + followers during the shoot for the movie, giving them the first look at Ada Wong, cheeky behind the scenes videos and shots of the set and costumes.
 Don't underestimate the importance of this- for months Jovovich was keeping the production of the movie in the forefronts of people minds and most importantly her tweets were fun; the videos showed her interacting with all the crew and thoroughly enjoying the experience.
 If that's not a genius way to drum up anticipation for a movie I don't know what is.

-We need more writers about Milla-Jovovich, Resident Evil 5 and Hype!
+Want to write about Milla-Jovovich, Resident Evil 5 and Hype?
 Get started below...